 By Nicholas Birdsong

-Nicholas Birdsong is a policy associate with NCSL’s Center for Ethics in Government.
-Is an ethical dilemma keeping you up at night?
-Let Nicholas know, at email@example.com.
+Nicholas Birdsong is a policy associate in the Center for Ethics in Government at NCSL.